ngjunsiang/laymansguide-src/season10/issue125/issue125.md

 I hope this sufficiently explains a question I hear so often: why do VGA-HDMI adapters cost so much?
 I’m also glad this issue ended up much shorter than I expected.

-In general, if your adapter/cable needs a chip to carry out signal conversion, its going to cost more than a plain cable.
+In general, if your adapter/cable needs a chip to carry out signal conversion, it’s going to cost more than a plain cable.

 ## What I’ll be covering next